-Why Pursue an MS in Environmental Science?
+Why Pursue a Master's Degree in Environmental Science

 The Master of Science Degree in Environmental Science consists of four primary research areas:

 - Aquatic Science